borgbackup/borg/README_WINDOWS.rst

 - ``borg list`` works as expected.
 - ``borg extract --strip-components 1 ::backup-XXXX`` works.
-  If absolute paths are extracted, it's important to pass ``--strip-components 1`` as otherwise the data is resotred to the original location!
+  If absolute paths are extracted, it's important to pass ``--strip-components 1`` as otherwise the data is restored to the original location!

 What's NOT working
 ------------------